-We are the two-time, World Champion U.S. Rifle Team and are very proud to represent our Country and our sport.
+We are the three-time, World Champion U.S. Rifle Team and are very proud to represent our Country and our sport.
 We come from all walks of life and are spread out across the USA.

 Our Team competes regularly against teams from other nations.
 At the 2013 World Championships, seventeen nations were represented.
 The next World Championships will be held at Connaught Range near Ottawa Canada in 2017.